ot-kun/OTMiner/README.md

 # OTMiner
 ESP32 miner with sha256 Hardware Acceleration

+## Introduction
+I do have a NMMiner which showing 1MHs, while my pool speaks otherwise like around 750khs running for 1~2 week.
+That is what I wondering the whole SHA loop verification simply stacking.
+Then I do think ESP32 S3 should done it better.
+The proof of concept using ESP32 C3 because I don't have S3 in hand but C3.
+This project should be fun if it is expandable.
+Again, you should know it is really really low possibility to actual mine a Block.
+Higher hashrate actually meaningless, but fun for me to challenge.
+And I will do other ESP32 benchmark and testing, just take time.

 ## Caution
 ESP32 is a powerful device, however it is no way or extremely low possibility to actual mine a BTC Block in terms of lightyear.
 "To infinity and beyond!"